ml-cube/ml3-platform-docs/md-docs/user_guide/detection_event_rules.md

-# Notifications
+# Detection Event Rules

-This section provides an overview of how you can receive notifications when a detection event occurs on the ML cube Platform.
+This section provides an overview of how you can setup automation rules after a detection event occurrs in order to receive notifications or to start retraining.

-## Detection Event Rules
 When a detection event occurs, the platform evaluates your set detection event rules.
 If a rule matches the event, the specified actions will be triggered.
 These rules are specific to a task and require the following parameters for configuration:

 - `name`: A descriptive label for your rule, helping you understand its purpose quickly.
 - `task_id`: The unique identifier of the task to which the rule is applicable.